hkdeman/FunScripts/README.md

 These scripts are all daily life tasks that could be made more fun using automation!

 getAllTheFilesFromTheMoodle is a python script that accummulates all the files from the moodle and organizes them into files wtih files.

+facebookReapeatedMessages is a python script that sends a message again and again to a specified user on messenger.